Investor Watch: Spam email that promotes hot stocks: a risky proposition

 Where should I go for more information?

-If you have a question or concern about an email that promotes an investment opportunity, contact the BC Securities Commission.
+If you have a question or concern about an email that promotes an investment opportunity, please contact BCSC Inquiries at 604-899-6854 or 1-800-373-6393 or through e-mail at [email protected].
+You can also file a complaint or submit a tip anonymous using BCSC’s online complaint form.